objektwerks/scalafx.form/README.md

 ScalaFx Binding
 ---------------
->ScalaFx bidirectional binding between a control property and case class property works.
+>A ScalaFx bidirectional binding between a control property and case class property works as expected.

 >However, case class property changes are not reflected in case class fields.

-For instance,
+>For instance,
 ```
 final case class Person(name: String):
   val nameProperty = ObjectProperty[String](this, "name", name)